-This recipe for keto chocolate chip scones delivers all the taste of traditional scones minus all the high carbs.
-Have you been looking for an easy way to enjoy scones on a low carb keto diet?
+This delicious recipe for keto chocolate chip scones delivers all the taste of traditional scones minus all the carbs.
+Have you been looking for an easy way to enjoy scones on a low-carb keto diet?

-Well, you’ve come to the right place because my recipe for keto chocolate chip scones not only allows you to safely enjoy the tradition of tea and scones but to do so easily.
+Well, you’ve come to the right place because my recipe for low carb chocolate chip scones not only allows you to safely enjoy the tradition of tea and scones but to do so easily.
 High tea anyone?

 Perhaps ceremonious tea is not your thing, but the scones that accompany this tradition would make a believer out of anyone.
 Unfortunately, even though I love a good cup of tea and this girl does, the high carb count in traditional scones would ruin the afternoon tea experience for me.